jingalls1217/opendatalakehouse/01_ingest.md

    TBLPROPERTIES('format-version'='2');
    ```

-   - The **TBLPROPERTIES** property **format-version** specifies using version 2 of the Iceberg table specification, which provides row-level ACID capabilties.
+   - The **TBLPROPERTIES** property **format-version** specifies using version 2 of the Iceberg table specification, which provides row-level ACID capabilities.

    b.
 Another way to check information on a table is to the the SHOW CREATE statement, this will show the syntax for creating this table